 Let’s get one thing straight.

-Which is different from a real estate agent who is on the seller’s side.
+A real estate agent is on the seller’s side.

 In this case, the buyer’s agent will negotiate on behalf of Tenille.

-The property will go to auction, and the agent will bid for her and ensure that all the correct steps are followed for her to get the best deal possible.
+The property will go to auction, and the agent, Janine, will bid for her and ensure that all the correct steps are followed for her to get the best deal possible.

-In other situations, buyers also hire an agent after they’ve found a home, to then do the negotiating.
+In other situations, buyers also hire an agent after they’ve found a home to then do the negotiating for them.